 Read Also: Complete Guide To Buying A 3Gen HDB Flat In Singapore

-#5 Flats Bought Under The Fresh Start Housing Scheme Has The Longest MOP – 20 Years
+#5 Flats Bought Under The Fresh Start Housing Scheme Have The Longest MOP – 20 Years

-The Fresh Start Housing Scheme was first introduced in 2016 to assist second-timer households with young children living in public rental flats.
-The scheme provides these second-time homeowners with integrated financial support with personal responsibility and grants to help them purchase an HDB flat.
+The Fresh Start Housing Scheme was first introduced in 2016 to assist Comlink+ families with young children living in public rental flats.
+The scheme provides both first- and second-time homeowners with integrated financial support with personal responsibility and grants to help them purchase an HDB flat.

-Based on the generous allocation of benefits and grants, HDB has thus introduced the longest MOP of 20 years to help ensure the scheme benefits, true homeowners.
-The 20-year MOP is considerable as a 2-room Flexi flat already has a shorter lease of 45 to 65 years in comparison to the usual 99-year lease.
+Based on the generous allocation of benefits and grants, HDB has thus introduced the longest MOP of 20 years to help ensure the scheme benefits true homeowners.
+The 20-year MOP is considerable as a 2-room Flexi flat and 3-room Standard flat come with a shorter lease of 45 to 65 years in comparison to the usual 99-year lease.

 #6 SERS Residents And 1-Room HDB Buyers Now Also Have To Serve 5-Year MOP